 Kevin Durant to sign with Brooklyn Nets, Kyrie Irving reportedly will join him

-NBA star Kevin Durant will sign a four-year deal to play for the Brooklyn Nets, multiple outlets reported Sunday, bringing an abrupt end to one of the most hotly anticipated sagas of the league's free agency season.
+NBA star Kevin Durant will sign a four-year deal to play for the Brooklyn Nets, bringing an abrupt end to one of the most hotly anticipated sagas of the league's free agency season.

-Durant's decision was confirmed in an Instagram post on an account for The Boardroom, the superstar's sports business company.
+Durant's decision was confirmed in an Instagram post on an account for The Boardroom, an online series looking at sports business produced by the superstar and business partner Rich Kleiman.
 However, Fox Sports and other outlets reported that Durant was bound for Brooklyn approximately one hour before the official 6 p.m.
 ET Sunday start of the NBA's free agency period.

 ESPN reported that Durant's contract will be worth $164 million.
 The deal cannot be officially signed until July 6 because of the league's annual moratorium.